Grouloo/shulk/README.md

 console.log(howManyDoIHave('hamster')) // > 0
 ```

-Now, let's try to use functions:
+Now, let's try to execute lambdas, by using the `case` method:

 ```ts
 function makeSound(pet: Pet) {